EuropeanUniversityFoundation/power_react_app/README.md

 # POWER React App

-This is a project included in the POWER project, which creates React embeddable app.
+This is a project included in the POWER project, with the aim to create React embeddable app.

 This project make use of Docker.